 Miracles still happen.
 They can happen with unexpected timing and in unexpected places.
 Miracles can happen on any old day.

-On one specific “any day” a few years ago, I went to a weekend conference called True Charity Initiative put on by James and Marsha Whitford.
+One specific “any old day” a few years ago, I went to a weekend conference called True Charity Initiative put on by James and Marsha Whitford.
 During the first session Friday evening, I glanced over the dimly-lit room and thought I saw Rick.
-His wife Theresa and I had been in a women’s group together several years earlier and were friends.
+His wife Theresa was one of my friends whom I had met in a women’s group several years earlier.
 The man I saw that night wore a dark colored overcoat, but in the poor lighting it was difficult to tell whether or not it was Rick.
 As I sat studying the man, the program began and I had to shift my attention over to the speaker who had stepped up to the podium and was beginning his talk.
 Later that night, when I looked back across the audience, the man in the overcoat was gone.
-Even after the conference ended, I searched the foyer outside but there was till no sign of the man in the overcoat I had seen earlier.
+Even after the conference ended, I searched the foyer outside but there was still no sign of the man in the overcoat I had seen earlier.

 Rick just continued looking at me and repeated what he had said, but in a slightly different way.
 This time he said, “God did a miracle.”
 His facial expressions told me no further information was coming so we stood there in a moment of silence.